itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

     ![excel](images/image019.png)

-    What we're going to do now is treat our Excel spreadsheet like a working document.
-We'll move a bunch of things around, with the goal of making that currently empty `gisname` field conform *exactly* to the `NAME` fields to which we want this data joined.
+    Temporarily, we're going to start treating our Excel spreadsheet like more of a scratch pad than a data spreadsheet.
+We'll move a bunch of things around, with the goal of making the currently empty `gisname` field conform *exactly* to the `NAME` field to which we want this data joined.
 By the time we're done, it will be fully joinable and **GIS friendly**.
 4. Now, right-click on the header above the `NAME` field, and select "Copy".
 That field was in the `R` column for me, but it might be in a different column for you.

     ![copy](images/image020.png)